-Valued for both its culinary and ornamental properties, evergreen rosemary (Salvia rosmarinus, U.S. Department of Agriculture plant hardiness zones 8 through 10), grows well as a container or garden plant.
-Rosemary thrives in full sun and well-drained soil.
+Valued for both its culinary and ornamental properties, evergreen rosemary (Salvia rosmarinus, USDA hardiness zones 7-11), grows well in containers or in the landscape.
+Rosemary thrives in full sun and well-draining soil.
 Native to the Mediterranean area, many cultivars exist that vary in height, foliage and flower color, leaf fragrance and growth habit.
-The best way to propagate rosemary, especially to get the desired cultivar, is through cuttings.
+The best way to propagate rosemary, especially to get the desired nonpatented cultivar, is through cuttings.

 Taking Rosemary Cuttings

 Take cuttings at almost any time, except when the rosemary plant is blooming.
 Start with a healthy plant that doesn't have any insect pests.
 Choose a semi-hardwood branch that is semi-ripe, with soft new growth at the tip but beginning to harden a few inches down the stem.
 Clean the blades of your pruners with a cloth soaked in rubbing alcohol to prevent spreading disease.